-The gleaming promises of leadership development systems hinge on one vital question: do you have people on your volunteer teams or “sleepers” in your congregation that are ready to be groomed into leaders?
+The gleaming promises of leadership development systems hinge on one vital question: do you have people on your volunteer teams or “sleepers” in your congregation who are ready to be groomed into leaders?

-A system that helps you develop people into leaders in your church requires people that are ready to be developed.
+A system that helps you develop people into leaders in your church requires people who are ready to be developed.
 A system can’t work in a vacuum.

 One of the things I pride myself on is finding great people for my teams.
 No matter what role I’m looking to fill, whether it’s finding a volunteer or hiring an employee, I always look for people with leadership traits.

 When I started TrainedUp on my own in 2015, I had just enough money to pay myself a small salary.
 Over time, I worked with some solid contractors, but honed in on a couple guys that I believed had more to contribute than just the hours they worked.
 They had hidden traits that made them stand out from the rest.
 Today, they both run their own segments of the business, with little oversight from me, and they’re both doing a killer job.

 The reality is that you, too, have people on your teams who have what it takes to lead, to work independently, and to take responsibility for whole ministry areas.
 Most are ready now to start the development process.
 They “get the vision” and they’re “bought in” or “sold out” to the mission.

 The problem is, identifying those folks is hard.
 You can’t depend on intuition alone; your personal biases will absolutely impact your judgement.
 You can’t depend on false signals like likability, personality traits, or how long they’ve been a volunteer.

 There are, however, a number of traits and signals that indicate when someone is ready to take a step toward leadership.
 These 12 traits are often overlooked, but I guarantee you’ll find people on your team that have them.
 Here are twelve traits of great future leaders.

 1. They have a quiet faithfulness.